wilsonmar/wilsonmar.github.io/_posts/2016-07-03-macos-homebrew.md

    This is to avoid conflicting with the system version of the same package.

-   Alternately, if aswcli is specified for dry-run, the response is:
+   Alternately, if aswcli is specified for dry-run, the response is, on an Intel x86 mac:

    <pre>
    Warning: Already linked: /usr/local/Cellar/awscli/1.10.44